ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 ---|---
 201|Created, successful response with credential details.
 401|Unauthorized, provided access key is not valid for domain.
-400|Bad Request, error parsing JSON payload or error reading the public key
+400|Bad Request, error parsing JSON payload or error reading the public key.

 Acceptable content-types: